-Short description about the token flags [?]
-Set some flags with special meaning for the token. parent TOKEN
+Short description about the token, multiple desc tags will be concatenated. flags FLAGS [?]
+Set some flags with special meaning for the token (see above).

+parent TOKEN

 Hierarchical dependency, it ensures all token with a parent gets silently undefined if the parent is undefined.
 This prevents options enabled by default to stay enabled if the parent is disabled; this way it avoids errors due to unneeded requirements.
 This is also used to hide irrelevant tokens from the help screen if the parent token is undefined.
-Tokens with no parent must have the root flag set or use the module tag.